Digitex City Hits Market Capitalization of $12.57 Million (DGTX)

 According to CryptoCompare, “Based in Seychelles, Digitex Futures is a Commission-Free cryptocurrency Futures Trading.
 It allows its users (traders) to trade prices of cryptocurrencies (speculate) instead of effectively purchase them.
 In other words, users are able to stake a guess for the price direction (up or down) of a supported cryptocurrency, earning an income if the guess was right.
 At Digital Futures, stakes to make a guess or the income earnings for the correct speculation are paid with the DGTX token.
 The DGTX token is an Ethereum-based (ERC-20) cryptocurrency.
 It is the Digital Futures native currency and needed in all actions related to account balances as well as in trading profits and losses. “

-It is usually not currently possible to buy alternative cryptocurrencies such as Digitex City directly using U.S. dollars.
-Investors seeking to acquire Digitex City should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, GDAX or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Digitex City using one of the exchanges listed above.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Digitex City directly using U.S. dollars.
+Investors seeking to acquire Digitex City should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, GDAX or Changelly.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Digitex City using one of the exchanges listed above.

 Receive News & Updates for Digitex City Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Digitex City and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.